yingzhenwang/AI_Website/documentation/technical-documentation.md

 4. Include or exclude equipment instructions
 5. View, save, or cook recipes

+### Recipe Management
+1. Generate single or multiple recipes based on available ingredients
+2. Specify servings and preferred ingredients
+3. Add special requests (dietary restrictions, cuisine preferences)
+4. Include or exclude equipment instructions
+5. View, save, or cook recipes
+6. See "Ready to Cook" recipe tags for recipes that can be made with current inventory
+7. Quickly access and cook recipes that match current inventory

 ## Deployment

 The application uses SQLite for development, which stores data in a local file.
 For production deployment, consider: